itjosephk2/chess-game/README.md

 * As a user, I want to see the notation of my game on screen

     - If the viewport is large enough the user can see their game notation.

+## Known Bugs

+1. **Stalemate detection failure**
+   - Description: The game does not correctly identify a stalemate when the player’s king has no legal moves remaining and no other piece can be moved.
+   - Expected behavior: When the side to move has no legal moves and is not in check, the game should declare a stalemate.
+   - Location: `checkForStalemate` function in `script.js`

+2. **False check on king capture of pawn with two-square move possibility**
+   - Description: The king is flagged as being in check when it attempts to capture a pawn that has the option of moving two squares on its initial move.
+   - Expected behavior: Capturing the pawn should be evaluated normally without incorrectly marking the king as in check.
+   - Location: `isKingInCheck` and pawn move logic in `isLegalPawnMove` / `checkifMoveIsLegal` in `script.js`

 ### Code Validation